DeanIsMe/SevSeg/README.md

 You have to specify your hardware configuration to the library.
 The options are detailed below.

-**Simple, Low Power Displays**
+##### Simple, Low Power Displays
 These displays are powered directly through the Arduino output pins.
-**COMMON_CATHODE** For common cathode displays without switches.
+**COMMON_CATHODE** \- For common cathode displays without switches.
 These displays require a low voltage at the digit pin to illuminate the digit.
-**COMMON_ANODE** For common anode displays without switches.
+**COMMON_ANODE** \- For common anode displays without switches.
 These displays require a high voltage at the digit pin to illuminate the digit.

-**Displays with Switches**
+##### Displays with Switches
 Some displays (mostly bigger ones) use switching transistors, but most people won't have to worry about the configurations below.
-**N_TRANSISTORS** If you use N-type transistors to sink current (or any other active-high, low-side switches).
+**N_TRANSISTORS** \- If you use N-type transistors to sink current (or any other active-high, low-side switches).
-**P_TRANSISTORS** If you use P-type transistors to supply current (or any other active-low, high-side switches).
+**P_TRANSISTORS** \- If you use P-type transistors to supply current (or any other active-low, high-side switches).
-**NP_COMMMON_CATHODE** If your setup uses N-type AND P-type transistors with a common cathode display.
+**NP_COMMMON_CATHODE** \- If your setup uses N-type AND P-type transistors with a common cathode display.
-**NP_COMMMON_ANODE** If your setup uses N-type AND P-type transistors with a common anode display.
+**NP_COMMMON_ANODE** \- If your setup uses N-type AND P-type transistors with a common anode display.
 Note that use of active-high, high-side switches will have no impact on the configuration chosen.
 There are usually called high-side switches.

 #### Example Display

 I have a cheap, 4-digit, common anode display from eBay, and the pins of the display are in the following order when viewed from the front:
 **Top Row**
 1,a,f,2,3,b
 **Bottom Row**
 e,d,dp,c,g,4
 Where the digit pins are 1-4 and the segment pins are a-g + dp

 * * *